Consider this remote control construction project for you and the kids or grand kids.

 Make sure nothing sticks out of the ground where your pool will sit.
 The best approach for this is by hand.
 Cranes work, but they take a lot of time for this step, and that gets boring for the kids.
 They’ll lose patience too quickly for an RC operation of that type.

-Finally dump the sand in piles on your site, use the RC loaders to spread the sand around the site roughly, then bring in the graders for smoothing, and your site is ready for your pool.
+Finally dump the sand in piles on your site, use the to spread the sand around the site roughly, then bring in the graders for smoothing, and your site is ready for your pool.

 You’ll spend time performing this project, but think of the fun for the kids.
 If you start this project in the early spring you’ll complete it in time for the hot weather when you really need a pool for cooling off.